 Swedish Christmas celebrations are organized around the Donald Duck-centered Christmas special 'From All of Us to All of You', known in Swedish as 'Kalle Anka och hans vänner önskar God Jul' ('Donald Duck and his friends wish you a Merry Christmas') and has been shown at 3pm on Christmas Eve every year since 1959.
 Don't even think about recording it to watch later.

-A total of 3.439 million Swedes watched the show last year.
+A total of 3.439 million Swedes watched the show in 2015.
 The record in the past two decades was in 1997 with 4.32 million viewers.
 This in a country with a population just shy of ten million.